To Rome with Love (film): Plot

 John, a well-known architect, visits Rome with his wife and their friends.
-He lived there some 30 years ago, and would rather revisit his old haunts than go sightseeing with the others.
-While looking for his old apartment building, John meets Jack, an American architecture student who recognizes him.
-Jack happens to live in John's old building, and invites him to the apartment he shares with his girlfriend Sally.
+He had lived there some 30 years before, and would rather revisit his old haunts than go sightseeing with the others.
+Looking for his old apartment building, John meets American architecture student Jack, who recognizes him.
+Jack lives in John's old building, and invites him to the apartment he shares with his girlfriend Sally.
 Throughout the rest of the story, John appears as a quasi-real and quasi-imaginary figure around Jack and makes frank observations of events.
-One day, Sally invites her best friend Monica to stay with them.
-Jack hits it off with her, and the two end up having an affair.
+Sally invites her best friend Monica to stay with them.
+Monica and Jack end up having an affair.

-Jack, now besotted with her, plans to leave Sally, but decides to wait until she finishes her midterms.
-When that day comes, Monica receives the news that she has been cast in a Hollywood blockbuster.
-Becoming completely focused on preparing for the role, Monica forgets about traveling with Jack, who realizes how shallow she is.
-John and Jack later part ways.
-It is possible that John's whole experience was actually his memory of what happened to him 30 years ago.
-(It is loosely implied that Sally is now his wife.)
+Jack plans to leave Sally and travel with Monica, but decides to wait until Sally finishes her midterms.
+When that day comes, Monica learns she has been cast in a Hollywood blockbuster.
+She forgets all about traveling with Jack, who realizes how shallow she is.
+John and Jack part ways.